 \subsubsection{Evaluation Metrics}

-The \textbf{Fréchet Inception Distance (FID)}~\cite{heusel2017gans} is used to quantify the perceptual quality and realism of the generated images by comparing the distribution of generated images to the distribution of real images in a feature space. \textbf{Precision} and \textbf{Recall}~\cite{sajjadi2018assessing} are utilized to measure the diversity and coverage of the generated distribution relative to the ground-truth distribution.
-The \textbf{CLIP Score}~\cite{hessel2021clipscore} serves as a critical metric for measuring semantic alignment between the generated image and the input text prompt.
-This provides a direct quantitative proxy for compositional correctness, as superior adherence to spatial and attribute instructions in the prompt will result in a higher alignment score.
+We report both global fidelity/alignment metrics and compositional benchmarks.
+The Fr\'echet Inception Distance (FID) quantifies perceptual quality by comparing generated and real image distributions in a deep feature space.
+Precision and Recall measure diversity and coverage of the generated distribution.
+The CLIP Score measures image--text semantic alignment.

-\subsection{Baseline models}
+However, global metrics alone can miss object-level compositional errors, such as violated spatial relations.
+Therefore, we additionally report compositional benchmarks that explicitly target spatial correctness, including T2I-CompBench++ (Spatial) and GenEval.
+These benchmarks better capture token-to-region faithfulness beyond overall realism, and can reveal failures that remain competitive under FID/CLIP despite violating the prompt structure.

-In this paper, we choose three widely used latent-diffusion models for text-to-image generation, namely \textbf{SD-1.5}, \textbf{SD-2.1-base}, and \textbf{SDXL} \cite{rombach2022ldm,podell2023sdxl}.
-(1) \textbf{SD-1.5} is a 512$\times$512 latent diffusion model with a single CLIP ViT-L/14 text encoder.
-It conditions generation via cross-attention, where each spatial query in the U-Net attends over the token sequence, and serves as the standard baseline for prompt-following without any explicit spatial control.
-(2) \textbf{SD-2.1-base} is an updated 512$\times$512 checkpoint trained on a revised dataset and tokenizer while preserving the same conditioning mechanism; compared with SD-1.5 it typically yields cleaner structure and slightly stronger text alignment under identical sampling budgets.
-(3) \textbf{SDXL} scales the backbone and attention depth and employs a dual text encoders, concatenating their penultimate embeddings; we use the \emph{base} SDXL model \emph{without} the Refiner at its native 1024$\times$1024 resolution.
+\subsection{Baseline Models}